Hammer Time: The Cheater Beater

 “Yeah, yeah, but it’s a stick.”

 “So it’s more fun to drive and it gets better fuel economy.
 How is this my fault?
-Hell, I drove it out to Winder last Monday and that 2006 Corolla got me an ear–to-ear grin and 40 miles per gallon, and a quick escape from a bluegrass concert?”
+Hell, I drove it out to Deliverance country last Monday and that 2006 Corolla got me an ear–to-ear grin, 40 miles per gallon, and a quick escape from a bluegrass concert?”

 Willie bought his third car from me, but it was a much tougher sell than in times past.
 A few years ago the mere mention of 40 miles per gallon would be the beginning and end of our negotiation.
 Way back in 2013 gas prices were still high, small cars were in, and Toyota Corollas had such ridiculously high demand that Toyota was banking hundreds of millions from off-lease models.